 All permanent employees, contractors, student workers and psychology interns utilize the system for appointment management, to document student visits and services rendered, tracking for clinical case management purposes, engage in continuous clinical quality improvement activities, and to access internal reporting, analysis and program evaluation functions.
 The software system interfaces with the College's student database, and via a regular schedule of uploads, demographic student information populates selected fields.

-At the beginning of 2017, 45 separate users shared the department's 34 desktop computers and 6 laptops, located in three different facilities on two campuses.
+Up to 45 separate users shared the department's 34 desktop computers and 6 laptops, located in three different facilities on two campuses, and used during outreach events.
 The current District policy is to replace hardware every 7 years.